dxw/playbook/src/tech/dealing-with-an-incident.md

 of hours then new people should step into these roles.

-If the incident is critical, then you should let the Technical Director (James) , the Head of Tech Ops (bob), the Information Security Manager (bob) know, as well as our Data Protection Officer (Gurps) if it is a security incident.
+If the incident is critical, then you should let the Technical Director (James) , the Head of Technical Operations (bob), the Information Security Manager (bob) know, as well as our Data Protection Officer (Gurps) if it is a security incident.
 If you can’t get hold of these people, post in #general and tell the most senior people you can find.